idelchi/slot/README.md

 Supports basic `text/template` syntax as well as the functions provided by [slim-sprig](https://go-task.github.io/slim-sprig).

+The special `SLOTS_FILE` variable contains the path to the slots YAML file with forward slashes (e.g. `/home/user/.config/slot/slots.yaml`).

 ## Multiline commands

 For multiline commands, use either a `$`: